 If fees go unpaid for over two weeks your child will not be permitted to take part until the overdue fees are paid upto date.
 They will also not be permitted to add any extra classes,activities or workshops until the outstanding is cleared in full.

 If you decide to stop your sessions please give four weeks notice before your next four week payment is due once paid your fees are non refundable if you decide to leave durring the four week period of pre paid sessions.

 Jewellery and Attire: We have a strict no jewellery policy in the gym for health and safety reasons please either remove jewellery before class or come with them taped over the coaches are not permitted to remove a childs jewellery.

 Hair needs to be tied back neatly before the start of class and away from the face.

 Clothing needs to be gymnastic leotard and shorts or leggings/short or leggings and crop top(not to strappy) No belts,buckles,zips or buttons or loose clothing or hoodies.There is a variety of attire available for purchase in the shop in reception including our club leotards for girls and boys and matching shorts this isnt a requirment but lots do like them.

 Food and Drink: No food is to be eaten durring sessions unless told to by your coach if you are a squad member doing a long session.Bottled water is permitted in the gym in sealed top bottles, we will not be allowing canteen bottles in the gym.

-Parents in the gym: Parents are not permitted into the gym area unless asked to be a member of staff, are taking part in one of our pre school activities or you are using the toilet facilities (please remove footwear before entering the carpet area) We also ask that parents refrain from parent coaching from the sides it is very distracting to gymnasts and coaches.You are welcome to stay and observe from the seating area or you can drop and come back at the end of class.
+Parents in the gym: Parents are not permitted into the gym area unless asked to by a member of staff, or taking part in one of our pre school activities or you are using the toilet facilities (please remove footwear before entering the carpet area) We also ask that parents refrain from parent coaching from the sides it is very distracting to gymnasts and coaches.You are welcome to stay and observe from the seating area or you can drop and come back at the end of class.